cycle/docs/advanced/uuid.md

 }
 ```

-Now, entity primary key will be generated on application end during the persist operation:
+Now the entity's primary key will be generated on application end during the persist operation:

 ```php
 $u = new User();